Starlink Roam vs Residential: Costs, Speeds, and Who Should Choose Each Plan

-Whether Starlink Roam or Starlink Residential is right for you will depend on your traveling habits, equipment needs and budget.
+Your choice between Starlink Residential and Roam depends on your traveling habits, equipment needs, and budget.

 - Starlink Roam is an extension of Starlink’s Personal division of plans that allows you to take consistent satellite internet on the road with you.

-- While you can use the same equipment from a Residential plan for Starlink Roam, you will need to purchase more equipment that costs thousands of dollars to use the internet while driving.
+- While you can use the same equipment from a Residential plan for Starlink Roam, you will need to purchase additional equipment to use the internet while driving.

-- Starlink Roam is best for people who are living and working from the road.
+- Starlink Roam is best for people who live and work on the road.

 Few internet providers have generated as much excitement as Starlink in recent years.
-That’s because Starlink’s Low Earth Orbit (LEO) satellite technology is reaching more areas than ever to provide high-quality internet access where other providers struggle.
+That’s because Starlink’s Low Earth Orbit (LEO) satellite technology is reaching more areas than ever, providing high-quality internet access where other providers struggle.
 With this access, Starlink features two main plans: Starlink Roam and Starlink Residential.
-Choosing between these two plans can be challenging, especially when you are considering your budget, speed necessities and flexibility.
+Choosing between these two plans can be challenging, especially when you are considering your budget, speed necessities, and flexibility.
 To help you choose, we are breaking down what you need to know before choosing the right Starlink plan for you.

 - What Is Starlink Roam?